top of page

 The Library Bach

 The bach is private, open plan and retro-pacific styled.
 Beds are in the loft (queen and single) and on the ground floor (queen) with no doors between.
-The bach's size, character and proximity to stunning beaches make it a wonderful holiday destination; Onetahua (Farewell Spit) Wharariki Beach and the Whanganui Inlet Marine and Wildlife reserve are close by.
+The bach's size, character and proximity to stunning beaches make it a wonderful holiday destination; Onetahua (Farewell Spit), Wharariki Beach and the Whanganui Inlet Marine and Wildlife Reserve are close by.
 There is great mobile phone reception.. and no TV.

-Nearby are migratory kuaka (godwits) and other wonderful bird life, including korora (little blue penguins) who are rarely seen but often heard nesting beneath the library sleep-out or in the wood pile.
+Nearby are migratory kuaka (godwits) and other wonderful bird life, including kororā, (little blue penguins) who are rarely seen but often heard nesting beneath the library sleep-out or behind the wood pile.

 The Library Bach has won an NZIA Resene Architecture Award and a Bookabach Silver Piwa Award for Best Hospitality.

-Previously, the Library Bach raised over $7,000.00 for The Nelson ARK.
+Previously, The Library Bach raised $7,000 for The Nelson ARK.

 He kororā, he tohu oranga